American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 ## 8 Enrollments Teachers - School Level

-Enrols staff at the school level matching their powerschool schoolid value.
+Enrolls staff at the school level matching their powerschool schoolid value.
 All staff are added to at least one school as an instructor.
 This allows creating [Intelligent Agents](https://documentation.brightspace.com/EN/le/intelligent_agents/instructor/create_agent.htm?Highlight=intelligent%20agents) that can be used for auto-enroling teachers into courses such as HS and MS Library.

 This needs to be run prior to the individual course enrollments